realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     class PersonManager {
        // Note: No variables here.
 Just a set of `static` methods to manipulate the data of the `Person` object.

-       companion object {  // <-- creates a `static` set of functions that can be accessed without an instance of the `PersonManager` class. fun changeName(person: Person, newName: String) {
+       companion object {  // <-- creates a `static` set of functions that can be accessed without an instance/object of the `PersonManager` class. fun changeName(person: Person, newName: String) {
              person.name = newName
           }